-The strategy will be supported by seven Regional Infrastructure Plans and the Queensland Government Infrastructure Pipeline ( 7.7 MB).
+The strategy will be supported by seven Regional Infrastructure Plans and the Queensland Government Infrastructure Pipeline.

-Our department will progressively release seven Regional Infrastructure Plans (RIPs) to support the State Infrastructure Strategy (SIS) which sets out the 20-year vision for infrastructure for Queensland.
+Our department will progressively release seven regional infrastructure plans to support the State Infrastructure Strategy (SIS) which sets out the 20-year vision for infrastructure for Queensland.

-Regional Infrastructure Plans (RIPs) are key deliverables of the State Infrastructure Strategy and they will enable a more place-based approach and better align infrastructure planning and investment with the unique priorities of each region.
-RIPs are being developed in consultation with regional stakeholders and will be progressively released from 2022 to 2024.
+Regional infrastructure plans are key deliverables of the State Infrastructure Strategy and use a more place-based approach to better align infrastructure planning and investment with the unique priorities of each region.
+These plans are being developed in consultation with regional stakeholders and will be progressively released from 2022 to 2024.